ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Metadata_spreadsheet/HCA_Metadata_Spreadsheet_Guide_Wranglers.md

 Datasets are not submitted to terra as a whole; instead, datasets are organized into subgraphs.
 The splitting is roughly technology dependent as files are grouped together based on requirements for each analysis pipeline run.
 Grouping should be done consistently with other datasets in the HCA.
 If you are unsure, you should consult with the pipeline developers and other wranglers to define the ideal subgraph.

-Ingest creates one subgraph for every process linked to a sequence or image file.
+Ingest creates one subgraph for every process linked to a sequence, analysis or image file.
 As mentioned above, one process is automatically created between every entity.
 Therefore, by default each file will be exported in a separate subgraph.
 Often we do not want this behavior and instead want to group differently.

   | Technology| Subgraph content| Files in subgraph|
   |---------- |---------------| ---------------|